finom/vovk/README.md

 # WIP

-The library allows to define wildcarded API route handlers for NextJS 13+ App router.
+The library allows to define API route handlers for NextJS 13+ App router in alternative way.

 ```ts
 // /routers/UsersRouter.ts